-- 3.2 The Department of Health and Social Care (DHSC) has published a White Paper that sets out legislative proposals for a Health and Care Bill.
-Entitled 'Integration and innovation: working together to improve health and social care for all', the paper details proposals for NHS and social care reform, with a focus on integrated care and services adding value for end-users. - 3.3 The legislative proposals are due to be implemented in 2022. - 3.4 The White Paper recognises that the response to Covid-19 is the current priority; however, as the system emerges from the pandemic the legislative measures aim to assist with the recovery by bringing organisations together, removing the barriers and enabling change and innovations. - 3.5 The legislation is themed under the following headings: - A. Working together and supporting integration - B. Reducing bureaucracy - C. Improving accountability and enhancing public confidence - D. Additional proposals grouped as Social Care, Public Health and Safety and Quality.
+- 3.1 The Department of Health and Social Care (DHSC) has published a White Paper that sets out legislative proposals for a Health and Care Bill.
+Entitled 'Integration and innovation: working together to improve health and social care for all', the paper details proposals for NHS and social care reform, with a focus on integrated care and services adding value for end-users. - 3.2 The legislative proposals are due to be implemented in 2022. - 3.3 The White Paper recognises that the response to Covid-19 is the current priority; however, as the system emerges from the pandemic the legislative measures aim to assist with the recovery by bringing organisations together, removing the barriers and enabling change and innovations. - 3.4 The legislative proposals are themed under the following headings: - A. Working together and supporting integration; - B. Reducing bureaucracy; - C. Improving accountability and enhancing public confidence; and - D. Additional proposals grouped as Social Care, Public Health and Safety and Quality.